Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Introduction

 The two steps in AA correspond to the \emph{thread assignment} and \emph{resource allocation} problems, both of which have been studied extensively in the literature.
-However, to our knowledge, these problems have not been studied together in the unified context considered in this paper.
-Existing works on resource allocation \cite{Fox, Galil, Qureshi, Suh, Lai} largely deal with dividing the resources on a single server among a given set of threads.
+However, to the best of our knowledge, these problems have not been studied together in the unified context considered in our work.
+Existing works on resource allocation \cite{Suh, Qureshi, Lai, Fox, Galil} largely deal with dividing the resources on a single server among a given set of threads.
 It is not clear how to apply these algorithms when there are multiple servers, since there are many possible ways to initially assign the threads to servers, and certain assignments result in low overall performance regardless of how resources are subsequently allocated.
-For example, if there are two types of threads, one with high maximum utility and one with low utility, then assigning all the high utility threads to the same server will result in competition between them and low overall utility no matter how resources are allocated.
-Likewise, existing works on thread assignment \cite{Becchi, Radojkovic, Urgaokar2, Karve} often overlook the resource allocation aspect.
-Typically each thread requests a fixed amount of resource, and once assigned to a server it is allocated precisely the resource it requested, without any adjustments based on the requests of the other threads assigned to the same server.
+For example, if there are two types of threads, one with high maximum utility and one with low utility, then assigning all the high utility threads to the same server will result in competition between them and depressed overall utility no matter how resources are allocated.
+Likewise, existing works on thread assignment \cite{Urgaokar2, Karve, Becchi, Radojkovic} often overlook the resource allocation aspect.
+Typically in these works each thread requests a fixed amount of resource.
+Once assigned to a server, a thread is allocated precisely the resources it requested, without any adjustments made based on the requests of other threads assigned to the same server.
 This can also lead to suboptimal performance.
-For example, consider a thread that obtains $x^\beta$ utility when allocated $x$ amount of resource, for some $\beta \in (0,1)$\footnote{For $\beta = \frac{1}{2}$, this is known as the ``square root rule'' \cite{Srinivasan, Thiebaut}.}, and suppose the thread requests $z$ resources, for an arbitrary $z$.
-Then when there are $n$ threads and one server with $C$ resources, $\frac{C}{z}$ of the threads would receive $z$ resources each while the rest receive 0, leading to a total utility of $Cz^{\beta-1}$, which is constant in $n$.
-However, the optimal allocation gives $\frac{C}{n}$ resources to each thread and has total utility $C^\beta n^{1-\beta}$, which is arbitrarily better for large $n$.
+For example, consider a thread which obtains $x^\beta$ utility when allocated $x$ amount of resource, for some $\beta \in (0,1)$\footnote{For $\beta = \frac{1}{2}$, this is known as the ``square root rule'' \cite{Srinivasan, Thiebaut}.}, and suppose the thread requests $z > 0$ resources.
+Then when there are $n$ threads and one server with $C$ resources, typical thread assignment algorithms would give $\frac{C}{z}$ threads $z$ resources each while the rest receive 0, leading to a total utility of $Cz^{\beta-1}$; note that this quantity is constant in $n$.
+However, the optimal allocation gives $\frac{C}{n}$ resources to each thread and has total utility $C^\beta n^{1-\beta}$, which is arbitrarily better than the first allocation for large $n$.
+To see this, consider an example of $C=100, z=10, \beta=0.5$, then the ratio between $C^\beta n^{1-\beta}$ and $Cz^{\beta-1}$ is $\sqrt{\frac{n}{10}}$, which is arbitrarily large for large $n$.